This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Preheat the oven to 400°F.

-• Unfold the cold puff pastry onto a lightly floured surface.
+• Bake the puff pastry: Unfold the cold puff pastry onto a lightly floured surface.
 Roll the pastry out just enough to flatten the creases from the folds.
 Lay the pastry into a 9-inch pie dish, allowing the pastry to fall into the corners of the dish and over the rim.
 Cut off any excess pastry and poke holes with a fork all over the pastry bottom and sides.
 Lay a piece of parchment on top of the pastry and set another pie dish on the parchment, pressing against the pastry.
 Bake in the preheated oven until the pastry is golden and puffed, 20 minutes.
 Remove the pie dish and parchment and continue to bake the shell until the inside is dry and golden, 5-10 minutes.
 If the inside puffs up, press it down with the extra pie dish once baked.
 Once baked, remove from the oven and set aside while preparing the filling.

 1 sheet (approx. 14 oz) puff pastry